HibaKob/SyntheticMicroBundle/Example/README.md

 3. `FEA_Results_*` folder (e.g. "FEA_Results_Homog_MaxAct0.08_VFA_Z_Lite"): This folder contains X, Y, and Z displacement results extracted at mesh cell centers for each step of the timeseries Finite Element (FE) simulation and saved as text files.
 These files are automatically generated when `FEA_Synthetic_Microbundle.py` file in `FEA_code` folder is run.

     3a.
 Each `pos_*.txt` file is a 'mxn' array of displacement results at the 'm' mesh cell centers for 'n' steps in the X, Y, and Z directions respectively.
-For the 'lite' version shared in this folder, we include 25 simulation steps only due to restrictions on file sizes.
+For the 'lite' version shared in this folder, we include 25 simulation steps only of the X and Y displacements due to restrictions on file sizes.

 4. `Tissue_Slice_Coordinates.txt` file: This text file contains the contour coordinates (X,Y) of the microbundle used to generate the mesh for the Finite Element simulations.